fonttools/fonttools/README.md

 * Child element of `source`
 * Defines if the instances can inherit the non-interpolating font info from this source.
 * MutatorMath + Varlib
+* This presence of this element indicates this source is to be the default font.

 # 3.3 `features` element
 * `<features copy="1" />`